lorenzocalogero/Neural_Adaptive_MPC_Power_Management_FCHEV/README.md

 The code is based on the following work:

-* L. Calogero *et al.*, "Neural Adaptive MPC with Evolutionary-Based Tuning for Power Management in Fuel Cell Hybrid Electric Vehicles," 2023 [Submitted to *Control Engineering Practice*].
+* L. Calogero *et al.*, "Neural Adaptive MPC with Evolutionary-Based Tuning for Power Management in Fuel Cell Hybrid Electric Vehicles," 2023 [Under review].